Last updated on July 21st, 2022

 No Credit History At All

-No credit history also isn’t an instant denial for those seeking a new credit card.
+also isn’t an instant denial for those seeking a new credit card.
 As mentioned, options like the Group One Platinum or the Horizon Gold don’t require a credit history.

 Secured credit cards are another great way to establish a good credit history and work your way up to better credit card offers in the future.
 Secured cards work by requiring a security deposit.
 This cash deposit, held in a joint bank account by the issuing bank, acts as collateral for the account and also as the credit limit.